Articles of Incorporation (California)

 ____(Signature of Incorporator)____ (Typed Name of Incorporator), Incorporator

-ORGANIZATION OF CALIFORNIA COMMON INTEREST DEVELOPMENT ASSOCIATIONS
+ORGANIZATION OF CALIFORNIA STOCK CORPORATIONS

-The original and at least three copies of the Articles of Incorporation should be included with your submittal.
-The Secretary of State will certify two copies of the filed document without charge, provided that the copies are submitted to the Secretary of State along with the original to be filed.
+The original and at least two copies of the Articles of Incorporation should be included with your submittal.
+The Secretary of State will certify two copies of the filed document without charge, provided that copies are submitted to the Secretary of State with the original to be filed.
 Any additional copies submitted with the original will be certified upon request and payment of the $8.00 per copy certification fee.

-Documents can be mailed or hand delivered for over-the-counter processing to the Sacramento Headquarters Office at:
+Documents can be mailed or hand delivered for over-the-counter processing to the Sacramento headquarters office at: